How To Sell A Condemned House In Plano, Texas

 Look for Temporary Housing

-Once your house has been condemned, a red tag will be placed on your home, signaling that it is officially condemned.
-A red tag indicates that your home is unsafe to live in and that the local government is officially interfering with your property.
+Once your house has been condemned, a red tag will be placed on it, signaling it is officially condemned.
+A red tag indicates that your home is unsafe and that the local government is officially interfering with your property.

 After this happens, you cannot continue living in the house.
 You must vacate the property and find temporary housing until you can make the necessary repairs to have the condemnation lifted.

-Be warned that continuing to live in a condemned home is illegal, even if it’s your own, and there will be consequences.
+Be warned that living in a condemned home is illegal, even if it’s your own, and there will be consequences.

-This doesn’t mean that you cannot enter the home; it simply means you can only enter to make the necessary repairs.
-Be sure to follow the proper process, such as obtaining the required permits, as the local government will be keeping a close eye on your property.
+This doesn’t mean you cannot enter the home; it simply means you can only enter to make the necessary repairs.
+Be sure to follow the proper process, such as obtaining the required permits, as the local government will closely monitor your property.

 Seek Legal Counsel

 It is important to consult an attorney because the government is involved in condemned house cases.
-Which in turn means that, there are several ways this situation could lead to court hearings, so having counsel would be beneficial.
+This, in turn, means that there are several ways this situation could lead to court hearings, so having counsel would be beneficial.

 For example, you would need an attorney if you believe the inspector made an error and your property should not have been condemned.
 While this is rare and unlikely to result in a favorable outcome, it’s still worth considering.

-You will especially need an attorney if your home is being condemned due to eminent domain – such as when the government is offering to buy your property for less than its market value.
+You will especially need an attorney if your home is being condemned due to eminent domain, such as when the government offers to buy your property for less than its market value.

 Decide Your Next Steps